 And as much as people say that if God does exist he's just a purely selfish entity who created us so that he could be worshiped and adored, while we just suffer and then die, I'm sorry but I just don't believe that to be true.
 It is my belief that God would not have allowed mankind to exist right now if there wasn't something more to death.
 I believe that this life is not the end.
 I believe that the love that we experience here on earth, that same love that I just said over rules death, is only a ridiculously tiny, tiny, tiny fraction of the love we will experience with our eternal father in the after life.

-If heaven and hell do exist and God is giving me an option to experience the most wonderful thing this earth has to offer - love (but magnified by a bajillion... for eternity) Pssssh, I don't even care what the other choice is.
+People get upset over heaven and hell and question why God would even allow a hell to exist.
+It's way too much to get into right now (seeing as this is forever long already) but the way I see it is: If heaven and hell do exist and God is giving me an option to experience the most wonderful thing this earth has to offer - love (but magnified by a bajillion... for eternity) Pssssh, I don't even care what the other choice is.
 The fact that I am even given that as an option amazes me and makes me see the goodness of God.